Bovey Tracey Potteries: Plichta

-Following the closure of The Bovey Pottery Company, a creditor intervened to ensure the pottery was incorporated under the directorship of Bristol-based pottery, T.B Johnson.
-The company's fortunes declined due to several challenges including the depression, loss of workers to the war effort and union strikes, and closed in 1957.
-The pottery was best known for Commemorative cups, Dartmoor Ware and a collection of porcelain figurines called 'Our Gang' including representations of Winston Churchill, Theodore Roosevelt and Joseph Stalin.
+The company's fortunes declined over the years for several reasons, including the depression, loss of workers to the war effort and union strikes, and closed in 1957.
+The pottery was best known for Commemorative cups, Dartmoor Ware and a collection of porcelain figurines called 'Our Gang', including representations of Winston Churchill, Theodore Roosevelt and Joseph Stalin.

 Pottery making was briefly resurrected under The Bovey Pottery Company Limited in 1994 by House of Marbles, who occupy the site in the present day.
 New products were in the style of 1930s Dartmoor Ware but the venture only lasted for six years until 1999 when it was decided to focus on the other more profitable industries of games and glass.

 Wemyss Ware produced at The Bovey Pottery Company Limited in Bovey Tracey.